billmclean/GaussQuadrature.jl/README.md

     julia> x, w = legendre(5, both)

+The package supports `BigFloat`s; for example,

+    julia> x, w = legendre(BigFloat, 5)

+gives a plain 5-point Gauss-Legendre rule accurate to about 75 significant figures.

 Read the initial comments in the src/GaussQuadrature.jl module for full details, or read the help documentation for the individual functions called `legendre`, `chebyshev`, `jacobi`, `laguerre`, `hermite`,